adrien-glg/onnx-decomposer_local/events/README.md

 ## `events` directory

-Executions will copy events files to this directory.
+Executions will save events files to this directory.